-Date User's Signature

-the internet/media uardian of this student, I have read the school district policy for acceptable use of center.
-I understand that this access is designed for educational purposes and I nission to access information utilizing internet.
+As the parent or guardian of this student, I have read the school district policy for acceptable use of the internet/media center.
+I understand that this access is designed for educational purposes and I give my child permission to access information utilizing internet.

 Date Parent or Guardian's Signature